timescale/docs/cloud/create-a-service.md

 1. Click `Create service` when your configuration is complete.

 <highlight type="tip">
-Don't worry if too much about the size settings that you choose initially.
+Don't worry too much about the size settings that you choose initially.
 With Timescale Cloud, it's easy to modify both the compute (CPU/Memory) and storage associated with the service that you just created.
 As you get to know TimescaleDB and how your data processing needs vary, it's easy to [right-size